Tapping the Next Generation of School Principals

 Remind your teachers they already possess many of the necessary leadership skills

 You most likely rely on your past teaching experience and knowledge to help you in your current leadership role.
-That’s because through teaching, you’ve already developed several valuable leadership skills that transfer nicely into the principalship.
+That’s because through teaching, you’ve already developed several valuable leadership skills that transfer nicely into the educational leadership.
 Managing students, collaborating with parents, planning instruction and utilizing data to inform those efforts, team collaboration with other teachers, and ensuring you’re providing equitable education experiences to all students—these are actions teachers take every day, without quite realizing they’re leadership actions.
-Pointing this out to the aspiring leaders on your team can help to allay fears of “not knowing anything” about being a principal.
+Pointing this out to the aspiring leaders on your team can help to allay fears of “not knowing anything” about being a school principal.

 It’s also a good opportunity to have the conversation with leaders-to-be that transformational school leadership isn’t just one thing.
 As an effective school leader, you often leverage leadership in multiple domains.
 Whether it’s instructional leadership, equity-focused leadership, school culture leadership, or talent management, aspiring leaders can find a principal training program that helps them enhance their leadership strengths and immerse themselves in new practices.